handlebars-lang/handlebars.js/README.markdown

 Building
 --------

-To build handlebars, just run `rake build`, and you will get two files in the `dist` directory.
+To build handlebars, just run `grunt build`, and the build will output to the `dist` directory.

 Upgrading